Remington Model 700: Controversy

 On February 19, 2017, CBS News' 60 Minutes aired a segment on the Remington 700 trigger mechanism safety.
 The episode highlighted incidents of accidental deaths as a result of Remington 700s firing without the trigger being initiated, problems with Remington's trigger mechanism replacement program, and a class-action lawsuit filed by Remington owners.

 On October 23, 2018, the wrongful death class-action lawsuit originally filed in 2000 was settled for an undisclosed amount, however part of the settlement involved Remington agreeing to replace the trigger assembly on even more rifle models than previous recalls covered, the new agreement covers over 7.5 million rifles equipped with the X-Mark Pro trigger; besides the Model 700 the replacement agreement also includes replacements for the model Seven, Sportsman 78, 673, 710, 715, 770, 600, 660, 721, 722, 725, and the XP-100 bolt action pistol.
 Owners of qualifying models had 18 months to file for a free trigger replacement.
 Earlier that year Remington filed for Chapter 11 Bankruptcy due the large amount of settlements from lawsuits, but by May of 2018 had been bailed out by their creditors, who took control of the company and by 2020 the company had shredded over $775 million in debt.
 This was done by selling off various Remington assets, including selling the rights to the Marlin Firearms brand name, which was purchased by Ruger for $28.3 million.
-After Remington was bought out by its creditors in May of 2018, one (or more) of them anonymously sent over 80,000 pages of documents dating back more than five decades to the law firm and original plaintiff in the lawsuit, the documents revealed that Remington had known about the faulty trigger assembly as far back as the 1960's, and had settled its first lawsuit out-of-court regarding the issue over 50 years ago.
+After Remington was bought out by its creditors in May 2018, one (or more) of them anonymously sent over 80,000 pages of documents dating back more than five decades to the law firm and original plaintiff in the lawsuit, the documents revealed that Remington had known about the faulty trigger assembly as far back as the 1960's, and had settled its first lawsuit out-of-court regarding the issue over 50 years ago.
 The documents showed that Remington actively covered up this fact, and settled dozens of lawsuits quietly out-of-court, getting the records sealed.

-In April of 2020 CNBC News published a story featuring updates about the trigger replacements, and also reports on their investigation regarding claims of faulty replacement triggers.
+In April 2020 CNBC News published a story featuring updates about the trigger replacements, and also reports on their investigation regarding claims of faulty replacement triggers.
 The deadline for the free trigger replacement was April 23, 2020, but the COVID-19 shutdown created complications for Remington's offer to replace the triggers as the shutdown had caused many gunsmiths and repair shops nation wide to close.
 About a dozen people who had their rifle's triggers replaced claimed that they continued to experience malfunctions of the gun firing when the bolt was closed, or the safety being disengaged, without the trigger being pulled.
-Remington examined several of the rifles alleged to have malfunctioned after they were repaired, they confirmed that the guns had not been altered by the customers, but were unable to duplicate the reported malfunctions; the lead attorney for the plaintiffs stated he had not personally received any complaints of malfunctioning rifles after they were repaired.
+Remington examined several of the rifles alleged to have malfunctioned after they were repaired.
+They confirmed that the guns had not been altered by the customers, but were unable to duplicate the reported malfunctions.
+The lead attorney for the plaintiffs stated he had not personally received any complaints of malfunctioning rifles after they were repaired.